-There is nothing more delightful than a complete luncheon of hors d'oeuvres, especially on a hot day in in summer.
-The color and variety of the various dishes, particularly when accompanied by well-chilled bottle of fine white wine, reawakens the most heat-dulled appetite.
+There is nothing more delightful than a complete luncheon of hors-d’oeuvres, especially on a hot day in summer.
+The color and variety of the various dishes, particularly when accompanied by a well-chilled bottle of fine white wine, reawakens the most heat-dulled appetite.

 Recipe from “Cuisine Rapide” by Pierre Franey and Bryan Miller